-Have used books to sell, and want to get top dollar for them?
-Just plug their ISBNs into bookscouter.com, and it will show you how much 50+ online book buyers are willing to pay for them.
+Do you have used books to sell, and want to get top dollar for them?
+Just plug their ISBNs into bookscouter.com, and it will show you how much 50-plus online book buyers are willing to pay for them.

-They even have a free mobile app that you can download.
-That's handy if you want to check thrift stores, yard sales and estate sales for books that you can resell at a profit.
-Just scan the ISBN number to see what a particular book is currently selling for, and if it's more than what you can buy it for, snap it up and resell it.
+It even has a free mobile app that you can download.
+That's handy if you want to check thrift stores, yard sales, and estate sales for books that you can resell at a profit.
+Just scan the ISBN to see what a particular book is currently selling for and if it's more than what you can buy it for, snap it up and resell it.
 Usually reselling is a bit of a gamble, but it doesn't have to be with books.
 If you use this app, you'll know exactly how much you're going to make before you put up any money.